 If pain caused by flat feet is ignored, it could become worse overtime.
 Walking and other activities could become harder to participate in, the body’s balance will be effected and the pain will appear in other parts of the body, including muscle, joint and tendons.
 Bunions, calluses, plantar fasciitis, hammer toes, blisters and other painful problems will increase.
 Athletes will experience shin splints and fractures and overall quality of life will suffer.

-The best advice is to contact a physical therapist for flat feet treatment to prevent unnecessary body pain.
+The best advice is to contact a physiotherapist for flat feet treatment to prevent unnecessary body pain.